fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

     </ul>
   </li>
   <li><b>Direct Connect (DX)</b><a href="https://aws.amazon.com/directconnect/">[3]</a><a href="https://digitalcloud.training/aws-direct-connect/">[4]</a>: physical connection (private) between on premises and AWS.
 Types: dedicated network connection (physical ethernet connection associated with a single customer) or hosted connection (provisioned by a partner).
 No public internet.
 The company should use AWS Transit Gateway.
 Using only DX data in transit is not encrypted but is private; DX + VPN privides an IPSec-encrypted private connection.
 Resuliency: Use two Direct Connection locations each one with two independent connections.</li>
-  <li><b>AWS Transit Gateway</b><a href="https://aws.amazon.com/transit-gateway/">[1]</a>: connect VPC and on-premise netowrk using a central hub working as a router.
+  <li><b>AWS Transit Gateway</b> <a href="https://aws.amazon.com/transit-gateway/">[1]</a>: connect VPC and on-premise netowrk using a central hub working as a router.
 It allows a transitive peering; works on a hub-and-spoke model; works on a regional basis (cannot have it across multiple regions but can use it across multiple accounts.)</li>
-  <li>Site-To-Site VPN: it connects two VPCs via VPN.
+  <li><b>Site-To-Site VPN</b>: it connects two VPCs via VPN.
 It needs Virtual Private Gateway (VGW), a VPN concentrator on the AWS side of VPN connection; and a customer Gateway (CGW) in the customer side of the VPN.
 It can be used as a backup connection in case DX fail.</li>
 </ul>

 <p style="text-align: justify;">5G Networking with <a href="https://aws.amazon.com/wavelength/"><b>AWS WaveLength</b></a>: Infrastructure embedded within the telecommunication provides datacenters at 5G network</p>